HBanuyildirim/bayesian-time-series-swiss-inflation/README.md

 - Before 2020:
   Inflation has a negative and statistically meaningful effect on retail consumption.
 - After 2020:
   The relationship becomes highly uncertain and unstable.
+The analysis does not find a clear and stable relationship after 2020.
+Instead, the results suggest that the relationship between inflation and consumer spending becomes highly uncertain.
+This indicates that macroeconomic relationships may break down or become unstable during periods of economic stress.

 - Interpretation:
   The results do not show a clear structural break, but rather an increase in uncertainty.
+  Rather than identifying a clear change in direction, the analysis highlights increased uncertainty after 2020.
+  This suggests that economic relationships are not stable and may depend on the underlying macroeconomic regime.

 - Robustness:
   OLS results confirm the same pattern.